roadelou/reverse_ode/README.md

 The final architecture for my NN was as follows:
 <architecture of the final NN>

-Using this network and letting it iterate 10 times on its guesses I could get:
+Using this network and letting it iterate one time on its guesses I could get:
  - `MSE = 0.24` with N=2 if the initial guess was zero
  - `MSE = 0.18` with N=2 if the initial guess was from the NN I mentioned in the first part
  - `MSE = 0.17` with N=2 if the initial guess was from linear regression